opnfv/functest/docs/release-notes/functest-release.rst

     - Orchestrator can be deployed but the vIMS VNF cannot

     - That is the reason why it fails on joid/odl_l2 scenario on Orange POD 2

+    - case needs to be consolidated on new scenaios (bgpvpn, sfc, ovs)

 Open JIRA tickets
 =================